- Robert Alsbrooks

 On June 28, MCW celebrated its 14th Annual Gala with more than 400 guests at NYU.
 The MCW Leadership Award was presented to Leonard Chacha Kitoka, Managing Director and Founding Partner of INNOVEX, and MC-Tanzania board member.
 The MCW Community Partnership Award was presented to Proskauer Rose LLP, a New York-based international law firm, for its continuous support of the organization and its pro bono work on behalf of a range of clients, schools, and nonprofits.
 MCW raised over $930,000 at the gala, which was emceed by Ali Velshi and Liz Claman.

-From July 24 to August 2, MCW brought together twenty-seven participants and sixteen mentors from around the world to participate in the 21st annual Young Leaders Access Program Retreat (YLA) at Champlain College in Vermont and NYU in New York.
+From July 24 to August 2, MCW brought together 27 participants and 16 mentors from around the world to participate in the 21st annual Young Leaders Access Program Retreat (YLA) at Champlain College in Vermont and NYU in New York.

 On the last day of the retreat, at the Open Doors Ceremony held at the Edwin Gould Foundation, the 2018 Roberta Richin Vision Plan Memorial Award, now in its second year, was awarded to Sharon Matongo of Zimbabwe.
 Sharon plans to use the $500 grant to organize a program advocating for the protection of children’s right through human rights education and youth development.